Good for the Body, Good for the Brain

 Omega-3 Fatty Acids

 These are the healthy oils that coat brain cells.
 They are good for just about every psychiatric problem we know of, from mood to memory to irritability.
 Medically speaking, the help the skin, heart, liver, and eye.
-The trick is to get a product with the right ingredients, and we’ve got a list of of them.
+The trick is to get a product with the right ingredients, and we’ve keep a list of of them on our products page under Vitamins & Herbs.

 Brisk Walking